MIR-HAN/CovidMap-App/README.md

-# <h1>TypeScript-CovidMap-App</h1>
+# <h1>CovidMap-App</h1>

 This website provides data on current coronavirus cases by country.
-Unit tests of the application have been done.
+Advanced state management tools such as redux js/toolkit were used in state management in the application.Unit tests of the application have been done.

 <h2> Programming Languages Used</h2>